ahobsonsayers/twigots/README.md

 If the desired event name appears within the actual event name returned by twickets (as a substring), the event similarity will be 1.
 Equally, if the desired event name does not appear at all, the similarity will be 0.

-Setting a required similarity below, but close to 1, will allow for small inconsistencies due to misspelling etc., but can return false positives.
+Setting a required similarity below, but close to 1, will allow for small inconsistencies due to misspellings etc., but can return false positives.
 We recommend (and default to) a value of `0.9`.

 False positives can also occur if your desired event name appears in the actual event name, but the event is not the one you want.
 This can often happen with things like tribute bands - see the example below.